OddMorning/SteamVR-Quest3-Visual-Fixes/README.md

-# SteamVR: Visual Fixes for Quest 3
+# SteamVR: UI Fixes for Quest 3
 As they say, I did it because Valve didn't.

 ## Installation